Can Baking Soda Damage Your Hair?

 First thing’s first, stop using the baking soda shampoo!
 I don’t care if you have to switch back to your toxic shampoo you used before until you find a better one.
 Yeah, I said it.
 You need to start healing your hair and scalp by creating its ideal environment.
 And that means finding a natural shampoo that your hair will love.

 Introducing Just Nutritive

-I went back onto Pinterest, and I found all kinds of pins for haircare from Just Nutritive.
-I went onto their site, and they had just about everything hair and skin related.
-And it was all completely natural!
-You can read my full review of Just Nutritive’s haircare line here, but I’ll give you the basics.
+I went back onto Pinterest after I realized what I had done to my hair, and I found all kinds of pins for hair care from Just Nutritive.
+I went onto their site, and they had just about everything I needed to restore my hair!
+You can read my full review of Just Nutritive’s haircare line, but I’ll give you the basics.

 If you have yet to take the natural haircare plunge, Just Nutritive is a great place to start!
 Click here to go to their homepage!
 I promise that you won’t be disappointed.
 I was pretty skeptical of the company at first, but I was pleasantly surprised!

 And if Just Nutritive’s products don’t look that appealing to you, no worries!
 There are hundreds of nontoxic shampoos and conditioners for every hair type and price point.
 I’ve got my top natural shampoos you can check out, along with the best natural conditioners to go with it.